Many Credit Card Companies Charge A Compound

 The Role of APR (Annual Percentage Rate)

 The Annual Percentage Rate (APR) is the annual interest rate charged on your outstanding credit card balance.
 It's a crucial factor in determining how much interest you'll pay over time.
 A higher APR means you'll pay more interest, exacerbating the impact of compound interest.
 Many credit card companies advertise low introductory APRs, which can be tempting.
-However, it's essential to understand that these rates typically increase after a promotional period, often significantly.
+On the flip side, it's essential to understand that these rates typically increase after a promotional period, often significantly.
 Always carefully review the terms and conditions to understand the long-term APR.

 How Compound Interest is Calculated on Credit Cards